 Check-In and Check-Out

-Check-In will start at 5:00pm on Monday.
-Parents are advised to give their child a snack before check-in because dinner is likely to be at 7:00 the first night.
+Check-In will start at 2:00pm on Sunday.
 Staff will greet cars at the top of the hill and direct traffic down the hill when there is space.
 Check-in will take place in Y-Owasco Lodge and will include medication check-in, a brief well-being survey, and a head lice check for each camper.

 Typical Daily Schedule: